SHOCK CINEMA

 Jaye P. Morgan's uncensored Las Vegas talk-show fiasco.

-Two '70s erotic Tarzan rip-offs.
+A pair of '70s erotic Tarzan rip-offs.

 The Telephone Book:

-A kinky phone-fetish comedy.
+A kinky phone-fetish comedy starring Sarah Kennedy.

 The Tenth Level: